deadspace92/xmrig-setup/README.md

 # xmrig-setup
-How to setup your Raspberry pi and/or Debian easily with bash script.
+How to setup your Raspberry pi easily with bash script.

 First you want to do these commands.